Professor James Rubin

 Expertise and Public Engagement

-James is a member of several committees which provide advice to Government agencies.
-These focus on topics including: the provision of support to victims of terrorist attacks; the soil and environmental checks around Grenfell Tower; the risk from new and emerging viruses; the role of behavioural science in improving and protecting public health; and the assessment of risk in relation to major emergencies that might affect the UK in the future.
-During the COVID-19 pandemic, James was a regular participant in the UK Government’s Scientific Advisory Group for Emergencies.
+Professor Rubin has served on several committees which provide advice to Government agencies.
+These have focused on topics including: the provision of support to victims of terrorist attacks; the soil and environmental checks around Grenfell Tower; the risk from new and emerging viruses; the role of behavioural science in improving and protecting public health; and the assessment of risk in relation to major emergencies that might affect the UK in the future.
+During the COVID-19 pandemic, Professor Rubin was a regular participant in the UK Government’s Scientific Advisory Group for Emergencies, and set up and co-chaired its behavioural science subgroup (‘SPI-B’).
+Professor Rubin has acted as an expert witness in several group litigation cases in England and internationally, providing independent expert reports on issues relating to symptom attribution, nocebo effects, and help-seeking.

 News